andrewei/HomeConnector/README.md

 is defined in the GUI in the Server.

 ## Note:
-The clients use the current time to synchronise, each client needs to be frequently synced via NTP.
+- The clients use the current time to synchronise, each client needs to be frequently synced via NTP.
-There is currently no samba authentication functionality for the clients, so if you have username/password on the music server all the clients needs to login before working.
+- There is currently no samba authentication functionality for the clients, so if you have username/password on the music server, all the clients need to login before working.